 Aeonium plants can be grown outdoors in some climates.
 Here are the guidelines:

 • Only grow Aeonium outdoors if temperatures remain above 65 F, the minimum recommended temperature for most species.
-If nights are cool, it is best to keep Aeonium as a houseplant.
+If nights are freezing, it is best to keep them as a houseplant.

 Here are some tips for acclimating Aeonium plants to indoor conditions:

-• Adjust the watering.
 Aeonium’s water needs will decrease with lower light indoors.
 Check the soil more frequently and only water when it is quite dry to avoid rot.
 The specific watering schedule will depend on the conditions in your home.
-It’s best to underwater Aeonium than overwater it.
+It’s best to underwater them than overwater.